Getting More Working Capital for Your Business

 Your business can leverage against your receivables through invoice factoring or purchase order financing through a factoring company.
 An experienced factor can work directly with your bank on a subordination agreement allowing you to leverage receivables financing to get the working capital you need to grow your business.

 First, what is bank subordination?

-A subordination is when a 2nd lender, in this case the factor, asks the 1st lender, the bank, if they will allow the business to take on an additional lender.
-Bank subordination agreements are commonly done when leveraging accounts receivable and purchase orders.
+Subordination is when a 2nd lender, in this case, the factor, asks the 1st lender, the bank, if they will allow the business to take on an additional lender.
+Bank subordination agreements are done commonly when leveraging accounts receivable and purchase orders.
 The accounts receivable or PO’s are assets that are used to secure a working capital line of credit.
 One of the most common ways lenders will work with each other is through subordination.
-Allowing the business to take on both a traditional line of credit and a factoring line of credit.
+Subordination allows the business to take on both a traditional line of credit and a factoring line of credit.

-A factoring company can work with your bank and create a bank subordination agreement where their $50,000 dollars is covered by other assets and then a factor can fund against your accounts receivables or purchase orders up to 95%.
+A factoring company can work with your bank and create a bank subordination agreement where other assets cover their $50,000 and then a factor can fund against your accounts receivables or purchase orders up to 90%.
 This allows the business to take on larger jobs, fund payroll each week and pay for other expenses.
-The key is working with a factoring company that has existing relationships with banks and has the experience necessary to compete the transaction.
+The key is working with a factoring company that has existing relationships with banks and has the experience necessary to compete for the transaction.

-Factors are often able to finance your business when a bank will turn you down.
+Factors are often able to finance your business when a bank turns you down.
 Your bank needs to keep the depository relationship.
 Factors do not concern themselves with this because they are not a bank.
-Factors simply buy your existing accounts receivables or purchase orders in order for that business to obtain immediate cash payment of the accounts.
-They just want to get your the critical cash your company needs to grow your business.
+Factors directly buy your existing accounts receivables or purchase orders for that business to obtain immediate cash payment of auditors.
+They just want to get your the critical working capital your company needs to grow your business.